- College of Health Professions and Sciences

 - Comm Sci & Disorders, Schl of Comm Sciences & Disorders

-The Department of Communication Sciences and Disorders offers three plans of study leading to the Master of Arts degree: the Traditional, Consortium (summers mainly) and Accelerated programs.
+The School of Communication Sciences and Disorders offers three plans of study leading to the Master of Arts degree: the Traditional, Consortium (summers mainly) and Accelerated programs.

 Each track is intended for those interested in working with children and adults who have communication disorders and is based on the same curriculum and degree requirements but allows students to follow different plans of study.
 Students enrolled in each track must follow a prescribed sequence of academic and clinical courses.